Now here comes the NAA LCP LA chapter reacting to the Donald Sterling scandal.

 You know, I was parked at a stoplight a while back beside a cop car.

-Talk about woman's body parts.
+Talk about a woman's body part.

 Ask the cop, can you do something about that?

-The cop says, No, it's protected speech.
+The cop says, no, it's protected speech.

-You know, when Larry Flint said all those lousy things about that pastor.
+You know, when Larry Flint said all those lousy things about that pastor, you know, and the left and the media celebrated that.

-The whole the whole racist or racialist is the more accurate way to describe this one.
+The whole racist or racialist is the more accurate way to describe this one.

 It's just a strategy.